Pittsworth

 Residential development activity is lower than average in Pittsworth according to AreaSearch's national comparison of local real estate markets

 Pittsworth has seen approximately 25 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25128 homes were approved, with an additional 35 approved so far in FY-26.
-On average, over these five years, 0.4 new residents arrived per new home, indicating that new supply has kept pace with or exceeded demand.
+Over the past five financial years, from FY-21 to FY-25128 homes were approved, with an additional 38 approvals so far in FY-26.
+On average, 0.4 new residents have arrived per new home each year during these five financial years, indicating that new supply is meeting or exceeding demand and providing ample buyer choice.

-The average construction cost value of new homes was $325,000, aligning with regional trends.
-This year, $28.9 million in commercial approvals have been registered, demonstrating high levels of local commercial activity.
-Compared to the Rest of Qld, Pittsworth has 59.0% more new home approvals per person, offering greater choice for buyers.
-The building activity shows 95.0% standalone homes and 5.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes.
+The average construction cost value of new homes has been $325,000, aligning with regional trends.
+This year, $28.9 million in commercial approvals have been registered, reflecting high levels of local commercial activity.
+Compared to the Rest of Qld, Pittsworth has seen 59.0% more new home approvals per capita.
+The area's new building activity consists of 95.0% standalone homes and 5.0% attached dwellings, maintaining its traditional low density character and appealing to those seeking space for family homes.

 Frequently Asked Questions - Development